Sorry, you need to enable JavaScript to visit this website.

 Recognition of learning outcomes

-As most traineeships and apprenticeships take place within the formal education system, the recognition of outcome is established in the curriculum of the individual education programmes.
+As most traineeships and apprenticeships take place within the formal education system, the recognition of outcomes is established in the curriculum of the individual education programmes.
 The outcome is established in learning objectives and measurable targets, which are assessed during some form of examination, either oral, practical, or in writing.

 In Denmark, the examination of all education programmes uses a marking scale with seven grades.
 Some vocational education programmes make use of verbal scales in the apprenticeship test (svendeprøve).